All Episodes

 They just drive me nuts.

-But that's all I wanted to say in uh I love your show, Russia.
+But that's all I wanted to say.

 Thank you very much.

-Well, now wait a minute.
+Now, wait a minute.

-Well, I think Trump's the best, but Cruz, he's right there too.
+Well, I think Trump's the best, but Cruz, he's right there, too.

 Okay.